 We currently do not have any products approved for sale and we have not generated any significant revenue since our inception.
-From our inception through the date of our 2023 Annual Report on Form 10-K, we have funded our operations primarily through the private and public placements of debt, equity securities, and an equity line.
+From our inception through the date of our 2024 Annual Report on Form 10-K, we have funded our operations primarily through the private and public placements of debt, equity securities, and an equity line.

-Our current cash and cash equivalents are not expected to be sufficient to fund operations for the twelve months from the date of filing our 2023 Annual report on Form 10-K, based our current projections.
+Our current cash and cash equivalents are not expected to be sufficient to fund operations for the twelve months from the date of filing our 2024 Annual report on Form 10-K, based our current projections.

-We have incurred net losses in each year since our inception, including net losses of approximately \$5.1 million and \$12.7 million for the years ended December 31, 2023 and 2022.
-We had accumulated deficits of approximately \$68.8 and \$63.7 million as of December 31, 2023 and 2022, respectively.
-Most, about 90%, of our operating losses resulted from costs incurred in continuing operations, including costs in connection with our continuing research and development programs, from general and administrative costs associated with our operations, and from financing costs.
+We have incurred net losses in each year since our inception, including net losses of approximately \$13.2 million and \$5.1 million for the years ended December 31, 2024 and 2023.
+We had accumulated deficits of approximately \$82.0 and \$68.8 million as of December 31, 2024 and 2023, respectively.
+Our operating losses resulted from costs incurred in continuing operations, including costs in connection with our continuing research and development programs, from general and administrative costs associated with our operations, and from financing costs.